alaelson/planets/README.md

 For this Git session we will not have the help of Wolfman and Dracula.

-Dracula and Wolfman are going to Mars to fight.
+Raniere and Silva are going to Mars to fight.